Track Layouts, Layered Path Decompositions, and Leveled Planarity: Leveled planarity, track layouts, and layered pathwidth

-We define a \emph{weakly leveled planar drawing} of a graph to be a planar drawing in which the vertices are placed on a sequence of parallel lines and each edge connects two vertices that either belong to the same line or are on consecutive lines.
-I.e., we relax the definition of leveled planar drawings to allow edges between consecutive vertices on the same level as each other.
+A \emph{weakly leveled planar drawing} of a graph $G$ is a straight-line crossing-free drawing of $G$ in the plane, such that the vertices are placed on a sequence of parallel lines (again called \emph{levels}) and each edge joins two vertices that either belong to the same level or to consecutive levels.
+That is, we relax the definition of leveled planar drawings to allow edges between consecutive vertices on the same level.

 \begin{theorem} If a graph $G$ has a weakly leveled planar drawing, then $G$ has layered pathwidth at most~$2$. \end{theorem}

 \begin{proof} The proof is almost the same as that of \cref{thm:lp2lpw1}.
 We use the sequence of levels of the drawing as the layers of a layered path-decomposition, and form a sequence of bags with one vertex per layer, covering the edges that connect two consecutive layers.
 As in \cref{thm:lp2lpw1} we construct this sequence of bags greedily, using \cref{lem:next-bag} to find a vertex $v$ whose neighbors on adjacent levels all belong to the present bag or earlier bags.
 In the proof of \cref{thm:lp2lpw1}, the next bag was formed by replacing $v$ with the next vertex $w$ to the right of $v$ on the same level, but if we did that we might form a sequence of bags that did not include a bag containing both $vw$, violating the definition of a path decomposition if $v$ and $w$ are adjacent.
 Instead, we first add $w$ to the present bag, forming a bag whose intersection with $v$'s layer has two vertices, and then we form a second bag by removing $v$.
 The result is a path decomposition: every edge between consecutive levels is represented in at least one bag by the same reasoning as in the proof of \cref{thm:lp2lpw1}, and every edge with two endpoints on the same level is represented in at least one bag by construction.
 Its largest intersection with a level has size two, so the layered pathwidth is~$2$. \end{proof}